2400/git-lab-2/README.md

    ```
 9.  `second`: Add, commit, and push your changes to GitHub.
 Record the error as your `Answer to Qustion 1`.
 Git is telling you the online version is different from the local version of the repository.
 You need to `pull` the changes to your local repositories.
-10. `second:` Issue the command: `git pull`
+10. `second:` Issue the command: `git pull`.
-11. `second:` Issue the `git push` command again.
 Was there a conflict reported?
 Copy the output of the command as your `Answer to question 2`.
 You just experienced a conflict.
 A conflict happens when both collaborators edit the same lines in the code.

-12. `second`: Open the `README.md` file in your favorite editor.
+11. `second`: Open the `README.md` file in your favorite editor.
 You should see something similar to the following:
    ```markdown
    <<<<<<< HEAD
    <your changes here>